Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Introduction

-Furthermore, for some tasks of this type, larger models actually perform worse: similar models with more parameters can be \textit{more likely} to repeat common misconceptions and succumb to prompt injection attacks \citep{mckenzie2023inverse, lin2021truthfulqa}.
-This phenomenon, known as `inverse scaling' \citep{lin2021truthfulqa}, reveals a pressing need to better understand how these problems arise and how they can be fixed: unlike other problems with LMs which are cleanly resolved by scaling up, the existing problems might become even more pronounced, and other similar issues might emerge.
+Furthermore, for some tasks of this type, larger models actually perform worse: similar models with more parameters can be \textit{more likely} to repeat common misconceptions and succumb to prompt injection attacks \citep{mckenzie2023inverse, lin-etal-2022-truthfulqa}.
+This phenomenon, known as `inverse scaling' \citep{lin-etal-2022-truthfulqa}, reveals a pressing need to better understand how these problems arise and how they can be fixed.
+Unlike other problems with LMs which are usually resolved by scaling up the model and training data size, the existing problems might become even more pronounced, and other similar issues might emerge.

-The more integrated LMs become into modern society, the more crucial it is that we understand how and why the underlying phenomenon occurs, and how it can be mitigated.
-We must be able to ensure that as models become more powerful they do not also become easier to subvert from their original instructions and into performing harmful tasks or disseminating dangerous information.

-In order to describe the problem of strong priors more precisely, we characterise LMs as \textit{mixture models}, which combine several different distributions learned from the data.
-We frame strong prior problems as cases where one of the distributions undesirably dominates.
-For example, consider the case of a model tasked with writing the alphabet but skipping a letter.
-Here, the alphabet is a very common sequence over which the model learns a strong prior.
-Separately, the model learns a prior over following explicit text instructions, like the request to skip a letter.
-The strong prior problem manifests when the model's prior over following the explicit instruction to skip a letter is overwhelmed by its prior over completing the alphabet.

-To mitigate the influence of strong priors, we introduce \textit{Context Extrapolation}: We deliberately create a \textit{weakened prompt} which is more susceptible to the undesired prior.
-Then we extrapolate the token completion distributions from the weakened prompt in the direction of the original prompt to obtain a completion that is less affected by strong priors.

-In order to weaken the prompt, we remove the original instructions from the start of the prompt.
-We then take logits $L_O$ from the original prompt and $L_W$ from the weakened prompt.
-We use a linear combination $L_O + \alpha\cdot(L_O-L_W)$ from which we sample the tokens, with $\alpha$ being a tunable weight.
-We give a simple example with $\alpha=4$ in Table~\ref{tab:GPT2-Example}.